TofailHiary/TestSele/README.md

 --eclips
 --Simulator ex.
 Genymotion
 -I created Maven project  for this assignment
--We can add the following capabilities and the same  Test cases will run on IOS :
+-We can add the following capabilities and the same  Test cases will run on IOS in case the accessbilityid OR id are same :
   -udid=for device / simulator we will rung on it , you can find it  in xcode -platformName=iOS
   - automationName=XCUITest